tarotez/sleepstages/Readme.md

 In summary, the pipeline is as follows:

-1. Train using data/params, data/compare, and data/pickled
+1. Train using data/params and data/pickled
-2. Copy generated (good) files to data/finalclassifier
+2. Choose a good trained model and copy params.CLASSIFIER_ID.json and weights.CLASSIFIER_ID.pkl to to data/finalclassifier
 3. Run either offline.py, online.py or app.py

 ## Reference